HaveFunTrading/boomnet/README.md

 }
 ```

-All we need to do now is to register our endpoints with the `IOService` and keep polling the service in an event loop.
+After defining the endpoint, it is registered with the `IOService` and polled within an event loop.
+The service handles
-It is the responsibility of the service to manage the endpoint underlying connection and recreate it in case of any
+`Endpoint` connection management and reconnection in case of disconnection.
-disconnect.

 ```rust